Constance (Connie) de Rothschild (1843-1931)

 Philanthropy & social reform

 In 1885 Lady Battersea was jolted into struggling with the sensitive issue of white slavery by a national scandal and journalistic exposés of child prostitution and white slavery.
 Constance first learned about the desperate plight of London’s Jewish prostitutes from an English missionary in 1885.
 Horrified, she engaged many among the liberal leadership of Anglo-Jewry in the fight to rescue Jewish prostitutes by founding the Jewish Association for the Protection of Girls and Women (JAPGW).
 The mixture of Jewish traffickers and Jewish victims, she believed, demanded the creation of a distinctively Jewish organization.
 The JAPGW was composed of an interlocking network of nationally prominent middle and upper class Anglo-Jewish women closely connected to women’s temperance, suffrage and educational campaigns.
 As a result, they had entrée to and worked closely with feminist and inter-denominational anti-white slavery organizations.
 Founding the JAPGW launched these Anglo-Jewish women into organized English feminism and established the roots of an Anglo-Jewish woman’s movement seventeen years before the founding of the Union of Jewish Women.
-In the mid 1890s, her reputation for social activism led her to become active in the movement for reforms of English women’s prisons, and she was actively involved with the prison visitors of Aylesbury Women's Prison.

 Her husband's political career took her to Wales for a period, but in London she had a residence at Surrey House and then Connaught Place.
 In 1888 the couple bought land at Overstrand, Cromer, where Lutyens built for them The Pleasaunce.
 Connie died there on 22 November 1931, the anniversary of her marriage.